TeodorAnderson/Kickstarter-Theater-Excel-Data-Analysis/README.md

 ## Results
 ### Conclusions about Outcomes based on Launch Date
+ Successful campaigns are on average 29 to 32 days, and for the highest statistical outcome Louise should start her in May.
 ### Conclusions about Outcomes Based on Goals
+The most succesful campaigns have the lowest goals, less than $15,000, and if not she should reach high for $35,000, as shown in the data.

 ### Limitations of the the Data Set
 Some limitations the data set has are its lack of information about how each succesful campaign performed as a return on interest.